Required fields are indicated by .

 Section Notes

-To fully benefit from your learning, attendance and respectful participation in classes is required.
-Missing more than 2 classes, particularly the first 2 classes, will result in a failing mark or a request to withdraw, unless extenuating circumstances are documented.
-In addition, there is a class on one Saturday (March 21), which students are expected to attend.
-The Saturday class will be an opportunity to attend a Sweat Lodge ceremony, which will be offered off campus; more information will be provided from your instructor.
-If you know you will miss a class, or experience challenges that prevent you from attending class, you must contact your instructor as soon as possible to discuss your options.
-Should you experience difficulties of any kind during your course, we encourage you to reach out to your instructor or the Program Coordinator.
+To fully benefit from your learning, attendance and respectful participation in classes is needed.
+Students should attend the first class, to understand class expectations and schedule..
+Missing more than 2 classes can result in a failing mark, unless extenuating circumstances are documented.
+If you know you will miss a class, or experience challenges that prevent you from attending class, you must contact your instructor as soon as possible to discuss options.